Virginia abortion feud erupts; governor blasted for comments

 "What my Democratic colleagues are most concerned about is what this moment actually revealed.
 It was a moment of unbridled honesty about their agenda," said Republican Del.
 Todd Gilbert, referring to a video exchange between him and Democratic Del.
 Kathy Tran.

-In the video recorded by the Republican Standard, Gilbert asks Tran whether her legislation would let a pregnant woman who is dilating request an abortion if a doctor certified that the woman's mental health was impaired.
+, Gilbert asks Tran whether her legislation would let a pregnant woman who is dilating request an abortion if a doctor certified that the woman's mental health was impaired.

 Tran can be heard answering questions posed by Delegate Todd Gilbert, a Republican who represents part of the Shenandoah Valley.